 Improved recording hardware and advances in speech technology in the last 20 years have allowed us to peek into children’s broader language landscapes.
 These recordings give a bird’s eye view into the ebb and flow of everyday language activity, inclusive of both animated chatter while running with siblings and comforting whispers that guide the child into a bout of sleep.
-This broadened view is uniquely suited to estimating the total linguistic input children encounter, and the typical axes on which this input rate varies (e.g., specific speakers, times of day, etc.).
+This broadened view is uniquely suited to estimating the total linguistic input children encounter and the typical axes on which this input rate varies (e.g., by speaker, activity, etc.).
 Accurate measures of linguistic input are critical for investigating how much experience is needed to acquire a given linguistic or communicative phenomenon.
-Starting up daylong recordings is quick and straightforward—the main hurdle is getting the child to wear the vest/shirt in which the recorder is placed—and researchers have had success implementing these recordings in multiple cultural contexts (e.g., with English-, Tseltal-, bilingual Quechua-Spanish-, Tsimane-, and Spanish-learning children, among others, see Bergelson et al., in preparation for more; Bergelson, Amatuni, Dailey, Koorathota, & Tor, 2019a; Casillas et al., 2019; Cychosz et al., under reviewa; Weisleder & Fernald, 2013).
-The most popular daylong recording system is the LENA, which comes with a recording device that captures up to 16 hours of audio at a time and comes with software for automatically analyzing basic properties of the speech signal (Xu, Yapanel, & Gray, 2009).
-The LENA system is expensive, but is not the only route to daylong data; several groups have successfully experimented with daylong recordings using other devices (e.g., Olympus, Zoom, USB recorder) paired with manual and/or automated annotation (for a review, see Casillas & Cristia, 2019).
-Once an efficient pipeline for annotation is established, daylong recordings can also be used to collect comparable recordings from large, representative samples of a given language community.
+Starting up daylong recordings is quick and straightforward—the main hurdle is getting the child to wear the shirt in which the recorder is placed—and researchers have had success implementing these recordings in multiple cultural contexts (e.g., comparative studies in Bergelson et al., in preparation; Cychosz et al., under reviewa).
+Researchers can make daylong recordings with the popular but proprietary LENA system (Xu, Yapanel, & Gray, 2009) or with their own custom system using manual or open-source automated annotation (Casillas & Cristia, 2019).
+Once an efficient pipeline for annotation is established, researchers can collect comparable recordings from large, representative samples of a given language community.

 The Panoramic approach has several significant drawbacks (Casillas & Cristia, 2019; Cychosz et al., acceptedb), particularly for research questions that involve linguistic analysis.
 Here we focus on those drawbacks that prevail even when we assume that the researcher has some resources to add manual or automated linguistic annotation.
-First, the resulting recording collections are typically too large for comprehensive transcription or annotation, with no easy way to scan for the specific phenomena of interest.
-Researchers must therefore employ some strategic sub-sampling technique in order to annotate the data, even though best practices for doing so are not yet well established (Casillas & Cristia, 2019).
-Second, even once clips are sampled from the daylong recording, adding relevant annotations to them can take nearly as long as a Close Study approach, but with reduced likelihood of capturing interesting or relevant caregiving and language use behaviors.
-Third, while a whole day of recording feels, relatively, like a lot of data, it is unlikely to yield an estimate that holds stably across multiple days in the week (Anderson & Fausey, 2019).
-A fourth drawback is that properly collecting, processing, and archiving daylong data is not easily achieved; the fact that participants habituate to the recorder is fantastic for documenting ecologically valid language use, but raises urgent questions about participant privacy standards (Cychosz et al., acceptedb).
-Fourth, at time of writing, there are few options for capturing visual information across the day (but see Casillas et al. (2019) and our method below), limiting this method primarily to acoustic phenomena.
-Even if researchers add manual annotation to these audio files, they typically do so without the benefit of visual context; a difficulty compounded by the diversity of activities and interlocutors captured over the recording.
+First, the resulting recording collections are typically too large for comprehensive transcription or annotation, with no easy way to scan for specific phenomena of interest.
+Researchers must therefore employ strategic sub-sampling techniques, even though best practices for doing so are not yet well established (Casillas & Cristia, 2019).
+Second, even once clips are sampled from the daylong recording, adding relevant annotations to them can take nearly as long as a Close Study approach, but with reduced likelihood of capturing relevant language use behaviors.
+Third, single-day estimates are unlikely to hold stably across multiple days in the week; multi-day data is needed (Anderson & Fausey, 2019).
+Fourth, properly collecting, processing, and archiving daylong data is difficult; participant habituation to the recorder is fantastic for documenting ecologically valid language, but raises urgent questions about participant privacy (Cychosz et al., acceptedb).
+Finally, at time of writing, there are few options for capturing concurrent visual information (but see our method below), increasing the difficulty of manual annotation compared to video recordings.